lifecompanionaac/lifecompanion/docs/PLUGIN.md

 }
 ```

-If paramters are given to `GeneralConfigurationController.INSTANCE.showStep(...)`, you can access them using (if you have multiple `showStep(...)` calls, you should handle the different cases)
+If parameters are given to `GeneralConfigurationController.INSTANCE.showStep(...)`, you can access them using (if you have multiple `showStep(...)` calls, you should handle the different cases)
 ```java
 @Override
 public void beforeShow(Object[] stepArgs) {